Installation

 This file contains specific configuration with tls enabled and monitoring configured with tls.

-Next you can install ryax with the prod.yaml configuration file, the only value you need to complete is global.tls.hostname with the intended domain name for you cluster.
+Next you can install Ryax with the prod.yaml configuration file, the only value you need to complete is global.tls.hostname with the intended domain name for your cluster.

 --set global.tls.hostname='example.company.io'